Time may be running out on FIFA 20 but that doesn’t mean you cannot embark on one final road to glory in Career Mode.

 The 70-rated right-back has 88 pace and 85 stamina meaning he will be able to keep up with opposition wingers throughout with 69 standing tackle and 65 sliding tackle.
 But he will also be contributing to the attack himself, with 64 crossing and 66 dribbling.
 And these numbers will only improve if he reaches his potential overall of 84.
-Valued at £3.2m, if you’re working on a tight budget don’t be tempted by his release clause of £6.3m as Gumny can be bought for £4.2m
+Gumny is at £3.2m and you’ll only need to spend around £3.5m for him.

 Nuno Tavares (Benfica)

 Another high-energy full-back with the ability to both attack and defend, Nuno Tavares represents a slightly more expensive option.